Do you have a morning routine? Or do you wake up rushed, flustered and try to catch up the rest of the day?

-I’m convinced that creating a powerful morning routine is the one habit that can change your life more than anything else in the world.
+I’m convinced that creating a set of powerful morning rituals can impact your life more than anything else.

 I knew I needed a change and it started with my routine.
 I wanted to be more efficient, make more progress, and work on myself.

-Morning routines are nothing new to successful people.
-I first found them when I attended a Tony Robbins seminar and they seemed to pop up in every personal development book I read since.
+Initially, I first discovered the power of them when I attended a Tony Robbins seminar.
+From there, it seemed like they were in every personal development book I read since.

-Here are the biggest benefits of starting my morning routine:
+Here are the biggest benefits of starting a set of morning rituals:

-- Worked 20-40% fewer hours each week than I was without a morning routine.
+- Worked 20-40% fewer hours each week than I was without any structure to my mornings

 - Lost 7 pounds easily (also with the help of intermittent fasting)